CANTAMUS REIGATE SAFEGUARDING POLICY

 Audiences: It is the responsibility of the parent, guardian or carer to ensure that their child/vulnerable adult is supervised at all times, if not by themselves then by a responsible adult acting on their behalf.

 Photography: Photography is undertaken from time to time at concerts and rehearsals and may be used for publicity in printed material or on the choir website.
-Any photograph including a child will only be published with the parent’s consent and no names will be attached to the photograph.
+Any photograph including a child will only be published with the parent’s (and child’s) consent

 Lynfa Landauer has been nominated as the Designated Person in respect of Safeguarding.